 Corbin

-Anabelle Cruse Bardinet continues to make great wines at the property, pretty ones with a lot of elegance, finesse and precision.
-She thinks 2015 vintage is her best achievement yet, even surpassing 2010 imho!
-She told me an interesting detail about 2015 vintage - the weight of 200 berries in 2015 corresponded to weight of 100 berries in 2014.
+Anabelle Cruse Bardinet continues to make great wines at the property, pretty ones with a lot of elegance, finesse, and precision.
+She thinks the 2015 vintage is her best achievement yet, surpassing 2010!
+She told me an interesting detail about the 2015 vintage - the weight of 200 berries in 2015 corresponded to the weight of 100 berries in 2014.

-2015 (90% of the whole production) was powerful and concentrated with silky fruit and tannin, aromatic and well-balanced, distinguished and very complex.
+2015 (90% of the production) was powerful and concentrated with silky fruit and tannin, aromatic, well-balanced, distinguished, and very complex.
 Great effort for the vintage.
 93-94p.
-2015 Divine de Corbin, Corbin's second wine, offered roundness, charm, tasty fruit and good concentration.
+2015 Divine de Corbin, Corbin's second wine, offered roundness, charm, tasty fruit, and good concentration.
 89p.
-2014 Corbin impressed with seductive sweetness and elegance, finesse and splendid acidity.
+2014 Corbin impressed with seductive sweetness and elegance, finesse, and splendid acidity.
 Fresh and well-defined wine.
 Precise winemaking.
 92p.

 Clinet

-2015 vintage here is a great success, for me, much better than 2014.
-Huge and powerful wine (90% Merlot, 9% Cabernet Sauvignon and 1% Cabernet Franc)with a lot of perfectly ripe fruit and tannin, very concentrated, great complexity and a long finish.
+2015 vintage here is a great success, much better than 2014.
+Huge and powerful wine (90% Merlot, 9% Cabernet Sauvignon, and 1% Cabernet Franc) with a lot of perfectly ripe fruit and tannin, very concentrated, great complexity, and a long finish.
 96p.
-2012 Clinet was seductive, round, very approachable and tasty.
+2012 Clinet was seductive, round, very approachable, and tasty.
 To enjoy now.
 91p.
-2010 Clinet acted as a monster wine with mega concentration, extra length, perfect balance and fat fruit/tannin.
+2010 Clinet acted as a monster wine with mega concentration, extra length, perfect balance, and fat fruit/tannin.
 Stunning complexity and depth.
 97-98p.

 -----